 - Surf lessons are around 100Q an hour

 If you just speak to someone at our accommodation they will organise lessons for you.
 If you are staying for a few days you can negotiate a reduced rate for multiple lessons.

 Two reputable organisations are El Paredon Surf Camp School El Paredon Surfing School (not online) and Pacifico Tours (not online)

-What else is there to do in El Paradon?
+What else is there to do in El Paredon?